What is Cisco Port Security? | Definition, Types & Features

 1. Stopping People from Getting in Without Permission

 The main benefit is stopping unauthorized people from getting into your private or work network.
 That is, it kicks in when a device connects to a device that you set up with its approved MAC address.
-If the MAC address isn’t on the database, the Switch quickly checks and shuts down the interface.
+If the MAC address isn’t in the database, the Switch quickly checks and shuts down the interface.

 1. Making the Network Work Better

 Let’s say you have unauthorized devices on your network.
 In this case, if these are present, they also consume a lot of internet speed.
 They might even make the internet slower by sending bad things.
-So, having port restriction is good because it keeps the LAN working well.
+So, having port restrictions is good because it keeps the LAN working well.

 1. Simple to Take Care Of